-Welcome to the home of our Engineering & Robotics Club!
+Welcome to our Engineering & Robotics Club!

 Check out our Go Fund Me Page!!

 Our Engineering & Robotics Club is BACK and has partnered with e-NABLE!
 As part of the e-NABLE movement, our students will collaborate with peers and professionals from around the world to create free 3D printed prosthetics for those in need.
 We hope to help children in our community, wounded veterans as well as those in need from around the world.

 From the e-NABLE website:

 The e-NABLE Community is an amazing group of individuals from all over the world who are using their 3D printers to create free 3D printed hands and arms for those in need of an upper limb assistive device.